 One of the most common questions when starting a business is: “Where do I start?”
-This guide to starting a business will provide you with key considerations, next steps, and contact information to get your business up and running.
+This guide to starting a business in Manitoba will provide you with key considerations, next steps, and contact information to get your business up and running.

 Please note: this guide is not all encompassing and there may be additional things that you require for your particular business.

 Plan your business

 Evaluate your idea

 Can you make money from this business?
 Is there a market for your product/service?

 Conduct research on the market, the industry, and your competition.